NimmyJill/Electricity-Bill-Estimator/README.md

   <li> Sign-up provision with admin type and other user type.
 Full access for admin only.</li>
   <li> CRUD operations in User-setup(*Admin only)</li>
   <li> Electricity Bill calculation for a span of 60 days is based on the tariff structure shown in the below table.</li>
+  <li> Forecasted bill amount as per the current usage. </li>
-  <li> Forecasted bill amount of over usage and under usage is provided to users for better awareness of electricity usage.</li>
+  <li> Forecasted bill amount with  1 unit additional or reduced usage per day is provided to users for better planning of electricity usage.</li>
+  <li> Marginal difference in the electricity consumption often lead to higher slab without subsidized rate.
+So knowing forecasted amount with 1 unit additional or reduced usage helps users in planning electricity usage during the rest of billing cycle.</li>
 </ul>

 <div class="table-responsive" >